hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 nothing to be gained by learning by-heart the dates of the birth and death of Shivaji.
-The object of studying his life is to know what he did in his lifetime : whether he started a National Congress, collected money from the poor and squandered it on pleasure in the company of false patriots like 982himself gathered together once a year under the pretext of promoting the good of his country ; or whether he, with a view to the execution of some serious design, suffered privations all his life, along with his similarly inspired friends, in his attempt to achieve the good of his country.
+The object of studying his life is to know what he did in his lifetime : whether he started a National Congress, collected money from the poor and squandered it on pleasure in the company of false patriots like himself gathered together once a year under the pretext of promoting the good of his country ; or whether he, with a view to the execution of some serious design, suffered privations all his life, along with his similarly inspired friends, in his attempt to achieve the good of his country.
 If the lessons contained (in the lives of such men) are not followed, where is the use of learning history ?
-A perusal of the proceedings of the Congress which appeared every year in the newspapers had convinced me that it was all a sham.
-It is necessary that I should give here the conclusions at which I have arrived after a full consideration of the matter.
+A perusal of the proceedings of the Congress which appeared every year in the newspapers had convinced me that it was all a sham.+++(4)+++ It is necessary that I should give here the conclusions at which I have arrived after a full consideration of the matter.

 ### HUME AND BRADLAUGH, AGENTS OF THE BRITISH
 The first thought struck me was how far the originators of the Congress, viz., Hume, Bradlaugh and others, being Europeans, could be trusted.
 It was inexplicable to us how those very